-Briton is 10th case of SARS-like virusFebruary 11th, 2013 in Diseases, Conditions, Syndromes
+Briton is 10th case of SARS-like virusFebruary 11, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A British resident has been diagnosed with a potentially fatal SARS-like virus, British health authorities said on Monday, in the 10th confirmed case worldwide.

 The Health Protection Agency said the person, who recently travelled to the Middle East and Pakistan, was being treated at an intensive care unit at a hospital in Manchester, northwest England, after contracting novel coronavirus.